Rangewell

 Content writer

-Published: 5 November 2019 | Last update: 10 February 20231 minute read
+Last update: 19 July 20231 minute read

 Table of Contents

-As an independent optician, your ability to give a personal service will mean you can compete against the big chains and the franchises, and enjoy that level of business – but you will need to invest to do so.
+But not every optician reaches that level - even in prosperous towns in the south of England.
+As an independent optician, your ability to give a personal service will mean you can compete against the big chains and the franchises, and enjoy that level of business – but you will need to prepare ahead and then invest to do so.

 You will need to invest in everything from premises in the right location to the latest equipment in your consulting room.
 You will need a fashionable interior with the latest frames on display, and sales tools like video and smart mirrors to provide the sort of experience customers are now demanding.